airtai/context-leakage-team/README.md

 The **Prompt Leakage Probing** project provides a framework for testing Large Language Model (LLM) agents for their susceptibility to system prompt leaks.
 It currently implements two attack strategies:

 1. **Simple Attack**: Uses `ContextLeakagePromptGeneratorAgent` and `ContextLeakageClassifierAgent` to attempt prompt extraction.
-2. **Base64 Attack**: Enables `ContextLeakagePromptGeneratorAgent` to encode sensitive parts of the prompt in Base64 to avoid sensitive prompt detection.
+2. **Base64 Attack**: Enables `ContextLeakagePromptGeneratorAgent` to encode sensitive parts of the prompt in Base64 to bypass sensitive prompt detection.

 ## Prerequisites